 We may have to share your personal data with the parties set out below for the purposes set out in our lawful basis for the processing of your general person data:

-• FCA authorised Financial Technology (FinTech) companies acting as data processors, joint data controllers or independent data controllers who provide the introduction to FCA authorised brokers by means of IT and system services which may be based on the data you have provided.
+- FCA authorised Financial Technology (Fintech) and Insurance Technology (Insuretech) companies acting as data processors, joint data controllers or independent data controllers who provide the introduction to FCA authorised insurance brokers or firms by means of IT and system services which may be based on the data you have provided.

-• FCA authorised insurance brokers acting as data processors, joint data controllers or independent data controllers in order to provide the services required.
+- FCA authorised insurance brokers or firms acting as data processors, joint data controllers or independent data controllers in order to provide the services required.

 6. Your Legal Rights and Your Personal Data

 Under certain circumstances, you have rights under data protection laws in relation to your personal data.
 You have the right to:

 • Request access to your personal data (commonly known as a “data subject access request”).
 This enables you to receive a copy of the personal data we hold about you and to check that we are lawfully processing it.